-We should rally to the support of our journals, because they are the especial and natural conservators of our rights, willing to defend us when and wherever assailed.
+We should rally to the support of our journals, because they are the especial and natural conservators of our rights, willing to defend us when

+Digitized by INTERNET ARCHIVE Original from LIBRARY OF CONGRESS and wherever assailed.
 However fairly the organs of the white people may be disposed to act, still their natural prejudices will invariably tinge their reports with injustice.
 No one can speak for us so satisfactorily as we can speak for ourselves.
 By a system of well-conducted papers we will be brought in close communion with one another, and in this way greatly promote race unity.